 - All those scripts are included in my project when I build.

-You are no using special folders or platform-dependent compilation to exclude Scripts/Assets.
+You are not using special folders or platform-dependent compilation to exclude scripts/assets.

 Currently, there is no way to exclude directories from the build process, but there are some workarounds:

-Suppose you have an internal tool that only adds functionality to the editor itself.
+Suppose you have an internal tool that only adds functionality to the Editor itself.
 In that case, you can put all the scripts inside a folder called Editor anywhere inside the Assets folder.
-If you require assets for your tools like images or models, create a Resources inside your Editor folder to exclude the assets from any builds you make.
+If you require assets for your tools, like images or models, create a resource inside your Editor folder to exclude the assets from any builds you make.

 You can get a similar effect by using assembly definitions.
 To do that, create a folder with the scripts you want to exclude and create an assembly definition asset inside.
 On the inspector in the included platforms section, only select Editor.
-This way, the scripts won't be included on any build.
+This way, builds won't include the scripts.

 To exclude specific scripts, you can use the macro UNITY_EDITOR at the start of your code.